 To receive FSA funds, a student must be qualified to study at the postsecondary level.
 A high school diploma or an equivalent is required.
 A high school diploma can be from a foreign school if it is officially verified as an equivalent to a U.S. high school diploma.
-An equivalent of a high diploma, such as a GED[®] diploma is acceptable if the diploma is recognized by the department of education of the state from which it was issued.
+An equivalent of a high diploma, such as a GED® diploma is acceptable if the diploma is recognized by the department of education of the state from which it was issued.
 A state certificate is acceptable if received by a student after the student has passed a state authorized examination that the state recognizes as the equivalent of a high school diploma, in accordance to the Code of Federal Regulation 600.2.
-Please refer to Dear Colleague Letter GEN-14-06 and Volume 1- Student Eligibility of the FSA Handbook that can be accessed at https://ifap.ed.gov/ifap/.